AbrahamKabir/Youtube-video-downloader/README.md

 Why I Made This Project?

 Downloading YouTube videos is a common need, but many people struggle to find reliable tools that respect simplicity and functionality.
 I built this project to:
 Learn about Python libraries like pytube and tkinter.
-And Creates a user-friendly interface for selecting save locations using dialog boxes.Additionally, I aimed to build something practical that showcases my technical skills in a way that aligns with everyday problems people face.
+And Create a user-friendly interface for selecting save locations using dialog boxes.
+Additionally, I aimed to build something practical that showcases my technical skills in a way that aligns with everyday problems people face.